WGLab/doc-ANNOVAR/docs/user-guide/use_case_examples.md

 ```
 (base) [wangp5@reslnvhpc0202 annovar]$ perl table_annovar.pl mywork/final_annovar_input.vcf humandb/ -buildver hg38 -out mywork/myanno_out1 -remove -protocol refGene -operation g -nastring . -vcfinput -polish
 ```
 In this command, we used `table_annovar.pl` to perform annotation, the input file is `mywork/final_annovar_input.vcf`, the genome version we used is `hg38`, the output file name and directory `mywork/myanno_out1`.
 Then the `-protocol` is a key part of running ANNOVAR, it represents what database we will used, here I only used the refGene we downloaded previously, and the `-operation` tag provide instruction of what operation we run for each protocal (i.e., refGene), here we used `g` which means gene-based.
 Another commonnly used operation is `f` which is filter-based.
 For details about different type of operation could be found [ANNOVAR startup page](https://annovar.openbioinformatics.org/en/latest/user-guide/startup/).
+The N/A string will be represented by `.`, which is adjustable by the tag `-nastring`.

 Now let's check what is the output looks like.
 ```